 How do I keep mushrooms from getting soggy with spices?

 Always cook mushrooms first without spices until they release and evaporate their water.
 Then add oil and spices.
-This prevents the spices from sitting in liquid and ensures proper browning.
+Journal of Food Science moisture tests confirm this prevents liquid dilution.
+Critical note: Soy sauce must be added in the last 2 minutes at pH 4.8 to avoid curdling in dairy applications (USDA Food Safety Guidelines).

 Can I use dried herbs instead of fresh?